frequency-chain/docs/pages/Guides/Gateway.md

 ## Why Frequency Gateway?

-Frequency Gateway provides a Simple Blockchain Integration for Your Applications–bridging the gap between your app and the decentralized web.
+[Gateway](https://projectlibertylabs.github.io/gateway/) provides a Simple Blockchain Integration for Your Applications–bridging the gap between your app and the decentralized web.

-Frequency Gateway offers a suite of tools and services that make it easy to connect your applications to the Frequency blockchain.
+Gateway offers a suite of tools and services that make it easy to connect your applications to the Frequency blockchain.
 This allows your development team to focus on building outstanding user experiences without managing the complexity of blockchain interactions.

 ## What is Frequency Gateway?

-The **Frequency Gateway** provides a simple API to interact with the Frequency social layers (including identity, Universal Social Graph, content, and more).
+**Gateway** provides a simple API to interact with the Frequency social layers (including identity, Universal Social Graph, content, and more).
 It includes a suite of tools you can select to build the best applications for your users.

 ### Key Features: